bigfix/developer.bigfix.com/site/reference/types/bes-fixlet-result.md

 # type: bes fixlet result

-The &lt;bes fixlet result&lt; inspectors allow you to inspect the results of BES fixlets, including relevance and affected computers.
+The &lt;bes fixlet result&gt; inspectors allow you to inspect the results of BES fixlets, including relevance and affected computers.

 # computer of &lt;bes fixlet result&gt; : bes computer